jsealey/Salami/README.md

 * Admin management interface with [kaminari](https://github.com/amatsuda/kaminari) for paginated searching of users and "login as user" functionality
 * 100% Heroku compatible to provide a fast and easy development cycle

+See an example of the deployed application [here](http://salami.herokuapp.com/)

 ## Getting Started

 First, you must ensure that you have [Ruby on Rails installed](http://rubyonrails.org/download.)